 The appeal procedure and determination will typically be completed within 20 business days.
 The procedures governing the hearing of appeals include the following:

-- Sanctions imposed are implemented immediately unless the party determining the sanction stays their implementation in extraordinary circumstances, pending the outcome of the appeal. - All parties should be informed in a timely manner of the status of requests for appeal, the status of the appeal consideration, and the results of the appeal decision. - Appeals are not intended to be full re-hearings of the complaint, with the exception of substantiated cases of bias.
-In most cases, appeals are confined to a review of the written documentation or record of the original hearing, and pertinent documentation regarding the grounds for appeal - The Title IX Coordinator will render a written Letter of Determination to the affected parties.
+- Sanctions imposed are implemented immediately unless the party determining the sanction stays their implementation in extraordinary circumstances, pending the outcome of the appeal - All parties should be informed in a timely manner of the status of requests for appeal, the status of the appeal consideration, and the results of the appeal decision - The appeal will be returned to the original hearing body unless bias has been determined - Appeals are not intended to be full re-hearings of the complaint, with the exception of substantiated cases of bias.
+In most cases, appeals are confined to a review of the written documentation or record of the original hearing, and pertinent documentation regarding the grounds for appeal - The deputy will render a written Letter of Determination to the affected parties.